 GDP gross domestic product

-GTL Gas to liquid
+GTL gas to liquids

 LNG liquefied natural gas